Vincent-Stragier/nombres_vers_lettres/README.md

   --gender GENDER, -g GENDER
                         The gender to use for the conversion (feminine, féminin, feminin, f or masculine, masculin, m), default is masculine
-                        (only has an effect on cardinal and ordinal_nominal modes) --masculine, -m       Convert the number to masculine letters (e.g. 'un' -> 'un') --feminine, -f        Convert the number to feminine letters (e.g. 'un' -> 'une') --plural, -p          Convert the number to plural letters (e.g. 'un' -> 'uns'), only has an effect on cardinal and ordinal_nominal modes
+                        (only has an effect on cardinal and ordinal_nominal modes) --masculine, -m       Convert the number to masculine letters (e.g., 'un' -> 'un') --feminine, -f        Convert the number to feminine letters (e.g., 'un' -> 'une') --plural, -p          Convert the number to plural letters (e.g., 'un' -> 'uns'), only has an effect on cardinal and ordinal_nominal modes
   --post_1990_orthographe, -t
-                        Use the tiret character everywhere (e.g. 'vingt-et-un') --language LANGUAGE, -l LANGUAGE
+                        Use the tiret character everywhere (e.g., 'vingt-et-un') --language LANGUAGE, -l LANGUAGE
-                        The language code to use for the conversion (e.g. fr_BE, fr_CD, fr_FR, fr_CA, fr_CH, fr_IT)
+                        The language code to use for the conversion (e.g., fr_BE, fr_CD, fr_FR, fr_CA, fr_CH, fr_IT)
 ```

 ## How to contribute